DanChurchill/nlp_project_work/README.md

 The purpose of this project is to build a model that can predict the main programming language of a repository, given the text of the README file.

   Goal 1: Generate a list of repositories programatically using web scraping techniques<br>
-  Goal 2: Acquire and Explore the natural language data that we have acquired<br>
+  Goal 2: Prepare and Explore the natural language data that we have acquired<br>
   Goal 3: Create three models to predict language of a repo, and select the best model to use against test data